 Clean Energy and Energy Inclusion for Africa

 Clean Energy and Energy Inclusion for Africa (CEI Africa) aims to support the delivery of climate-friendly electricity for people and businesses in Sub-Saharan Africa.
-The Foundation was established by KFW on behalf of the German Ministry for Economic Cooperation and Development.
-CEI Africa provides Results-Based Financing (RBF) and co-invests with crowdlenders in the off-grid and mini-grid sector, leveraging its donors’ capital into generating faster growth in the access to energy space in Africa.
+The Foundation was established by KfW on behalf of the German Ministry for Economic Cooperation and Development.
+In 2022 the Swiss Development Cooperation (SDC) joined as Contributor to CEI Africa.
+CEI Africa provides Results-Based and Outcomes-Based grants and co-invests with crowdlenders in the off-grid and green mini-grid companies, combined with technical assistance.

-In December 2021, the Foundation management was awarded to a consortium consisting of Triple Jump as Foundation Manager, Persistent as Crowdlending window lead, and GreenMax Capital Group as RBF window lead.
+In December 2021, the Foundation management was awarded to a consortium consisting of Triple Jump as Foundation Manager, Persistent as Crowdlending window lead, and GreenMax Capital Group as Smart Outcomes Fund (SOF) window lead.

 Starting year